Day Twenty-Four on the Camino Portugués

 The Camiño Regadio then walks you into the large urban area of Pontecesures and ends at a T-intersection.
 Here you turn left onto the Camiño Carreiras, for only about 75 meters, then right to join the Rúa Real.

 Walk 100 meters on the Rúa Real, come to an intersection with the PO-214.
-Cross over the Po-214 and join the Camiño Infesta.
-Wind around on Infesta, climbing up to a picnic area and a viewpoint.
+Cross over the PO-214 and join the Camiño Infesta and pass the inviting medieval tavern, the Mesa de Pedra on your right.

 Next, you walk 30 meters on the Rúa Castro and drop back down the hill and to the left.
 In another hundred meters turn right onto the Rúa do Pilar.
 You are now walking through the quaint and narrow streets of the old town.
 This is a narrow brick road, with high walls on each side.